Using Someone Else’s Debit Card With Their Permission

 Can I authorize someone else to use my card?

 Some banks and credit unions may allow you to add an authorized user or signer to your checking account and debit card.
-Just remember that, as the account holder, you alone are responsible for the spending that the authorized user does.
+Just remember that as the account holder, you alone are responsible for the spending that the authorized user does.

 Can I allow someone else to use my bank account?

 You can allow someone else to use your bank account by making them an authorized user or signer on your debit card.
-In this case, you are still responsible for the account’s debts, but the other person can spend freely, as well as deposit and transfer funds.
+In this case, you’re still responsible for the account’s debts, but the other person can spend freely, as well as deposit and transfer funds.
 For some people, such as couples, it may make sense to have a joint bank account, in which each individual has full privileges and responsibilities toward the account and its funds.

 Can an authorized user of my bank account get in trouble?